marvinmarnold/flasky/README.md

 ### Set up the database

-Now, set up the database. *Warning: if you already have people in the database, this command will delete all of them and reset it to Priscila, Lorenzo, Jacek, Amit, and Mustafa.* You can use this any time if you mess up the database or add too many people.
+Now, set up the database. *Warning: if you already have people in the database, this command will delete all of them and reset it to Marvin, Lorenzo, Anna, Lisa, and Eric.* You can use this any time if you mess up the database or add too many people.

     python initialize.py